NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-A request is made for a resource that uses [Cloudflare hotlink protection](https://support.cloudflare.com/hc/articles/200170026).
+A request is made for a resource that uses [Khulnasoft hotlink protection](https://support.Khulnasoft.com/hc/articles/200170026).

 ### Resolution

 Notify the website owner of the blocking.
-If you cannot determine how to contact the website owner, lookup contact information for the domain via the [Whois database](https://whois.icann.org/en/lookup).  **Hotlink Protection** is managed via the Cloudflare **Scrape Shield** app.
+If you cannot determine how to contact the website owner, lookup contact information for the domain via the [Whois database](https://whois.icann.org/en/lookup).  **Hotlink Protection** is managed via the Khulnasoft **Scrape Shield** app.

 {{<Aside type="note">}}
-Since the website owner performed the blocking, Cloudflare support cannot override a customer's security settings.
+Since the website owner performed the blocking, Khulnasoft support cannot override a customer's security settings.
 {{</Aside>}}